10 Tips to Ensure Scars Look Great After Breast Augmentation

 Modern silicone scar treatments provide powerful healing benefits that help your body form softer, flatter scars.
 Available as strips and in liquid form, silicone treatments are breathable barriers that fight bacteria, itching, irritation, and sweat accumulation.
 Silicone products make the healing process more comfortable and productive.
 We often recommend patients use silicone treatments beginning two to three weeks after their procedure.

 4. Try Gentle Massage

 Delicate massage can help flatten and soften scars by distributing collagen, increasing blood flow, and reducing swelling.
 Apply lotion or oil to your scars, then gently massage the area to improve the healing process.
-Massage encourages the collagen in your scar to distribute throughout your body instead of build up in one area.
+Massage encourages the collagen in your scar to distribute throughout your body instead of building up in one area.
 Wait until your scabs have fully fallen off before trying massage.

 5. Don’t Smoke

-Smoking is an overall risk to your health, and it can also cause problems after breast augmentation surgery.
+Smoking is an overall risk to your health and can cause problems after breast augmentation surgery.
 Smoking reduces blood flow as well as the oxygen content in your bloodstream.
 Your healing incisions need as much healthy blood flow and oxygen as possible to minimize scar development.
 Smoking also keeps your white blood cells from effectively fighting infection.
 It’s hard for scars to heal well once they’re infected.

 6. Eat Well